selcukgoktas/SalesforceDeveloperTraining/README.md

 ### Trigger6 - Contact Trigger
 If there is no phone on the contact record get phone from related account record and update phone field.

+### Trigger7 - Opportunity Trigger
+Opportunity Stage cannot be set as previous stages.
+Only one exception.
+If user has a specific profile he can set previous stage only if stage is close lost..

 ### ASYNC Apex